kkysen/os-hw5/README.txt

 because we wanted to modify a few things, such as adding type annotations and adding a variable length field to `kkv_get` instead of always using the same `BUF_SIZE`.

+To run the tests, run `make test` in `user/test/FireFerrises-p1-test/`.

 ### part2
 TODO